 How to Make Heart-Shaped Pancakes

 - Whisk together the pancake mix and the water.
-Stir in the mashed bananas and mix well.

 - Set the cookie cutter in the pan, and spritz them with cooking spray.
 Heat the span and the cookie cutter together.
 I set my stove on medium to heat.